UMMS-Biocore/bootcamp/session2/session2.md

 Expected learning outcome
 ========

-To understand the basics of UMMS cluster and resources we have to proces biological data.
-With this tuorial you will familiarize cluster commands using a terminal.
+To understand the basics of UMMS cluster and resources we have to process biological data.
+With this tutorial you will familiarize cluster commands using a terminal.

 Overview
 ========